MountainM2026/ViperProtection/README.md

 ## What is ViperProtection?

-ViperProtection is a full-stack web application built at Mountain Madness 2026 that lets artists protect their digital artwork from being used to train AI models, without any visible degradation to image quality.
+ViperProtection is a full-stack web application built at Mountain Madness 2026 that lets artists protect their digital artwork from being used to train AI models — without any visible degradation to image quality.

 Using adversarial machine learning, we inject imperceptible pixel-level perturbations ("poison") into images.
 These perturbations are invisible to the human eye but cause AI training pipelines to learn corrupted, useless patterns — permanently degrading any model trained on the protected image.